POST CADILLAC BIG MEET CLEAN UP

 I´m sure that I have already forgotten some details - unfortunately I often forgot to take pictures, so I cant document everything with pictures…

-The various stages of this projectedge
+The various stages of this project

 The re-painted wheelhousings.
 There are a few coats of "Timemax transparent undercoating" and "Timemax Body transparent" - a stone guard applied to protect the paint underneath.This stuff is great and also almost invisible.

 The re-painted wheelhousings.
 There are a few coats of "Timemax transparent undercoating" and "Timemax Body transparent" - a stone guard applied to protect the paint underneath.This stuff is great and also almost invisible.
-You can also see the detailed splash guards back in place.edge
+You can also see the detailed splash guards back in place.

 The re-painted wheelhousings.
 There are a few coats of "Timemax transparent undercoating" and "Timemax Body transparent" - a stone guard applied to protect the paint underneath.This stuff is great and also almost invisible.
-You can also see the detailed splash guards back in place.edge
+You can also see the detailed splash guards back in place.

 This is how the rest of the underside of my 74 is looking now.
 I painted everything in the correct colors and protected it with transparent undercoating afterwards.